MYSTERY SCIENCE THEATER 3000

 End: Joel and Crow show off some artwork sent in by viewers; then present the stuff you’ll get if you join the fan club.

-Joe’s notes: The host segments in this episode appear to be a spoof of situation comedy episodes in which old clips are rerun as flashbacks.
-Only one segment, segment 1, features an actual clip from a previous episode (it’s from episode K13- SST DEATH FLIGHT), but the others were made to look like they were.
+• The host segments in this episode appear to be a spoof of sitcom clipshow, although only one segment, the one in segment 1, features an actual clip from a previous episode (it’s from episode K13- SST DEATH FLIGHT), but the others were made to look like they were.

 • Servo is typing on an old IBM Selectric (probably some KTMA office equipment).
 For you kids, that unfamiliar object is called a “typewriter.”
 You couldn’t get Facebook on it, but it was useful sometimes.